gallard28/DataSciEnv/.history/CreatePostgreSQLServer_20200629163805.md

 # configuration parameter, or via the -i or -h command line switches.
 ```

-99.17.86.157Next, I need to adjust the `postgresql.conf` file.
+Next, I need to adjust the `postgresql.conf` file.
 I need to add the following.

 Open file using `vi` or `nano`.
 ```zsh
 sudo vi postgresql.conf
 ```

 Next, adjust the `listen_addresses` settings:

-** NOTE:** You will need the __server__ ipAddress rather than the droplet or local computer.

 ```zsh
 #------------------------------------------------------------------------------